octopus-network/octopus-docs/src/maintain/validator-deploy.md

 ## Deploy Validator Node

-Octopus Network provides a auto-deploy service of validator nodes.
-Optionally, validator node operators can also [deploy and run it manually](./validator-deploy-manually.md).
+In order to simplify the deployment of the validator node, the Octopus Network team provides an automatic deployment service for the validator node.
+Currently, it supports AWS and will support other cloud servers such as Digital Ocean and GCP in the future.
+Also, the validator can choose to [manually deploy the validator node](./validator-deploy-manually.md).

 ### Hardware configuration

-Auto-deploy service supports AWS, and will support other cloud services such as GCP in the future.
-The configuration and approximate cost of each Appchain validator node started by auto-deploy service.
+The configuration and approximate cost of each Appchain validator node started by automatic deployment service.

 | Appchain | AWS Instance Type  | Storage | Data Transfer | Total per month |
 |------|------|------|------|------|